 Listed below are just some of the many interesting sources of public health literature and research.

-- The Lens: Journal of the Public Health Association (PHA)
+- Publications from the Public Health Association (PHA)

 - Australian and New Zealand Journal of Public Health